 - Are you able to get to us quickly in an emergency?

 Sometimes foster animals, especially unweaned kittens, can be in fragile health and their condition can quickly deteriorate.
-If the animal you are fostering needs medical attention, you will need to make an appointment with our staff veterinarian and transport the animal to the Humane League of Lancaster County or the Humane Society of Berks County, for care.
+If the animal you are fostering needs immediate medical attention, you will need to contact the Lifesaving Programs Coordinator and transport the animal to the Humane League of Lancaster County or the Humane Society of Berks County, for care.

 - Can you commit to spending the entire foster period with the animal?